 One thing they did say, and this was a big update should it happen, is that … “We could (and probably will) enable the feature of forwarding receipts eventually and but the reason we haven’t done it is to keep the whole experience as seamless as possible – We want our users to do ZERO work – and we would still need to send the automated claims on their behalf.
 Sending users price drop alerts is just like giving them work to do (camelcamelcamel.com and plenty of other services do this).”
 I think that would assuage a lot of fears.

-Lastly, and this is minor, but the number of supported stores is limited to 18.
-They support Amazon (with your login credentials), Bloomingdale's, Macy's, Best Buy, Sephora, Newegg, Stamples, Target, Bonobos, J. Crew, Zappos.com, Nordstrom, Banana Republic, Gap, Old Navy, Athleta, Piperlime, and Walmart.
-It would be awesome if they supported more but they're a startup so we can't expect a list of a hundred stores.
-Still – 18 is more than zero, which is what I had before. 🙂
+Lastly, and this is minor, but the number of supported stores is limited to 30.
+They support Amazon (with your login credentials), Bloomingdale's, Macy's, Best Buy, Sephora, Newegg, Staples, Target, Bonobos, J. Crew, Zappos.com, Nordstrom, Banana Republic, Gap, Old Navy, Athleta, Piperlime, Walmart and many more.